redis/redis-doc/topics/modules-api-ref.md

                          are created.
     REDISMODULE_HASH_CFIELDS: The field names passed are null terminated C strings instead of RedisModuleString objects.
+    REDISMODULE_HASH_COUNT_ALL: Include the number of inserted fields in the returned number, in addition to the number of updated and deleted fields.
+(Added in Redis 6.2.)

 Unless NX is specified, the command overwrites the old field value with the new one.